gsoft-inc/wl-squide/README.md

 ## Blabla

 -> 2 biggest problems with frontend federated apps are:
-    - How to offer a cohesive experience which doesn't feels "modular"
+    - How to offer a cohesive experience that doesn't feels "modular"
     - How to not load the same large dependencies twice when switching between "modules"

 -> Webpack Module Federation helps with that but there's a cost